 - its relevance to occupational therapy.

-In a departure from the 3MT, and because we know what a creative community occupational therapists are, presenters will NOT be allowed to use Power Point but they WILL be encouraged to be as creative as they want to be.
+In a departure from the 3MT, and because we know what a creative community occupational therapists are, presenters will NOT be allowed to use Power Point.
+However they WILL be encouraged to be as creative as they want to be.
 Think props, poems, songs, performance – anything goes as long as it doesn’t take the whole 3 minutes to set up.

 Why take part?